zmeers/ggparliament/README.md

 ## Women in parliament

 `geom_women_in_parliament()` now exists.
-When the user defines women MPs in the plot, the alpha on other MPs is set to 0.5, effectively bringing women to the forefront.
+When the user defines women MPs in the plot, the alpha on other MPs is set to 0.5, bringing women to the forefront.

 ## Electoral quotas